 In 2003, Viafrica equipped the first computer rooms at secondary schools in Africa.
 At the time Viafrica operated exclusively from Amsterdam.
-At first, the organisation consisted entirely of volunteers and was supported by partners in the Netherlands.
+At first, the organisation consisted entirely of volunteers and was supported by partners and donors in the Netherlands.
 Later the educational projects were baptised CLASSworks and they have meanwhile grown into a complete product family.

-In 2006, a branch was opened in Tanzania.
-In 2007, this was followed by a branch in Kenya.
-These Viafrica ICT centres take on all operational activities and offer technical and content-level support to schools participating in Viafrica’s education projects.
-The African branches are under the management of a local manager and operate as an independent organisation.
+In 2006, an office was opened in Tanzania.
+In 2007, this was followed by an office in Kenya.
+These Viafrica offices take on all operational activities and offer technical and content-level support to schools participating in Viafrica’s education projects.
+The African branches are under the management of a local manager and operate as independent organisations.